 “Yelling to stop your kids from running into traffic is not what we’re talking about here.
 We’re talking about yelling as a form of correction.
 Yelling for correction is ineffective as a tool and merely imprints the habit of yelling onto the children.”

-(BTW it should be said that Stephen is also a parent and admits to being a yeller too.)
+By the way, we need to mention that Stephen is also a parent and admits to being a yeller too.

 On reflection, I tend to yell when I feel ignored.
 And there is a pattern.

-Especially in the morning with a double drop-off to manage, there seems like so much to do just to get out the door on time.
+Especially in the morning with a double drop-off to manage, there seems like there is so much to do just to get out the door on time.

 Except it’s not imaginary, it’s very noisy and very embarrassing.